JackDTaylor/jsx-react-utils/README.md

 - **jquery**      &ndash; Required only for `URL.fetch` and `URL.fetchRaw` functions.
 - **querystring** &ndash; Required only for `URL.build` and `URL.parseQuery` functions.
 - **file-saver**  &ndash; Required only for `FileModel.download` method.
 You may pass your own function of the same signature.

+### Modules
+#### common
+This module can be used both in backend and frontend environment.

+#### frontend
+This module is supposed to be used in frontend environment, but you can use it on backend as well (e.g. in universal/isomorphic application), just make sure to pass React dependency.

+### Documentation
+Sadly, no documentation yet :c